I wrote about how to create a dual language static HTML website earlier.

 Struggling to grow your business?
 Then this is for you: get 4 top business growth tips, every Monday!

 The third option is to use the WPML plugin, which is a premium (paid) plugin.

 This is the best option if high quality translations are important, and here’s why: while this plugin does offer machine translations, it also enables you to manage a pool of professional human translators.
 As a result, the quality of the translations is excellent.

 For example, if a visitor leaves a blog comment in their language, WPML will create a machine translation to enable you to understand the comment.
 You can then reply (in your own language) and assign your reply to a human translator so it can be properly translated back before it’s published.

 Once your translated page is published WPML will present whichever version your site visitors want to see through the language switcher options.

-They also have a pool of translators and you can use the WPML API to route your translation projects to the pool where it will be assigned to one of the translators and routed back to your admin screen when the translation is complete so you can publish it.
+WPML also has a pool of translators and you can use the WPML API to route your translation projects to the pool where it will be assigned to one of the translators and routed back to your admin screen when the translation is complete so you can publish it.

 This plugin offers the best of both worlds: high quality translations along with language switcher options to allow site visitors to choose their preferred language, and the ability for you to converse with your foreign language visitors in their language.